Resources

 Kraft Paper – I use this for “void fill” when packing FBA boxes.
 I find this to be a very convenient option to fill any extra space in FBA boxes.

-Sold as a Set Labels – I use these when creating mult-packs.
+Sold as a Set Labels – I use these when creating multi-packs.
 If you don’t want to buy labels, you can also print off individual sold as set labels using a Dymo printer.
 At about 3 cents a label though, I find these to be well worth having around.

 Goo Gone – This works great for cleaning up any residue that might be left behind by clearance stickers.

 Shipping Tape – This is the tape I use, I generally buy 36 rolls at a time and it’s a little over $1 per roll.
-Next I will share the individual item labels I use.
-It would be a good idea to read amazon’s guidelines about labeling HERE to make sure you understand the policy.
-Two specific points are that they require item labels to be printed with a laser printer, such as the

 Saving Money On Purchases: